Amii-Open-Source/.github/profile/README.md

 # About Alberta Machine Intelligence Institute (AMII)

-Welcome to the GitHub repository of the Alberta Machine Intelligence Institute (AMII)!
+Welcome to the GitHub repository of the Alberta Machine Intelligence Institute (Amii)!
 We're thrilled to have you here and appreciate your interest in our open-source projects.

 ## Who We Are

-AMII is a leading research institute in the field of machine intelligence, situated in the beautiful province of Alberta, Canada.
-We are committed to advancing the frontiers of artificial intelligence, machine learning, and data science through cutting-edge research, innovative projects, and a vibrant community of researchers, engineers, and enthusiasts.
+Amii is a leading research institute in the field of machine intelligence, situated in the beautiful province of Alberta, Canada.
+We are committed to advancing the frontiers of artificial intelligence (AI), machine learning (ML), and data science through cutting-edge research, innovative projects, and a vibrant community of researchers, engineers, and enthusiasts.

 ## Our Mission

-Our mission is to foster collaboration and knowledge-sharing in the AI and machine learning community.
+Our mission is to foster collaboration and knowledge-sharing in the AI and ML community.
 We aim to make AI technologies more accessible, transparent, and beneficial for everyone.
 Through our open-source projects, we strive to:

 - Empower developers, researchers, and data scientists with high-quality tools and libraries.
 - Promote best practices and ethical AI development.